billdagou/github/README.md

 ### Known Issues

-- The value of the `secret` doesn't change until the caches is cleared.
+- The value of the `secret` doesn't change until the cache is cleared.